All drawings for the 2018 Big Sur International Marathon have now ended.

 |CONFIRMATION:||Online entries will be confirmed by e-mail from Active.com.
 If you have spam filters and/or firewalls in place, we cannot guarantee you will receive this email.
 Entries may be confirmed online HERE if you did not un-click the box allowing your information to be searchable at Active.com during the registration process.
 Your name will not show if you are under age 18 or you were registered by someone else.|

-The course is from Big Sur to Carmel on scenic Highway One, the nation's first nationally designated Scenic Highway.
+The course is from Big Sur to Carmel on scenic Highway 1, the nation's first nationally-designated Scenic Highway.
 The course is USATF certified and is an official Boston qualifier.
-The course reopens to traffic at 1:00 PM, an approximate 6 hour course limit, just over a 14 mpm pace.
+The course reopens to traffic at 1:00 PM, an approximate 6-hour course limit, just over a 13:45 pace per mile.
 Sorry, no animals, pacers, skates, skateboards, bikes, baby joggers or children/infants in backpacks allowed on the course.
 No bandits.
 No exceptions.
 Due to the nature of the course, wheelchairs are not allowed.
 If you need special accommodations, call 831.625.6226.

 Station locations, click HERE)